kherron13/330_project3/SRS.md

 The main tasks the system will perform are:

-o   Due dates reminder
+o Calendar for due dates and events

 o Productivity timer

-o   Event Calendar

-o   Note Taking Functionality
+o Note taking functionality

 o To-do lists

-o  Create notecards
+o Create flashcards

 ### 2.3 User Classes and Characteristics